 HEADLINE: Mashable and Buzzfeed Are More Bad News for Online Media

 COMMENT: OK, one more time: This is another piece of hard evidence that the market is about to experience a big financial crash.
 I already presented the MANY hazardous issues currently pumping The Media Apocalypse (ad fraud, adblockers, fake metrics, fake traffic etc).
 Then, as if that wasn’t enough, I talked about how companies are firing thousands of people globally…which is…not a very good sign.
 But you know, I like to feed my readers and customers with tons of information.
 So you can delight yourself with the harsh reality about the energy sector tipping us off on the next financial crisis as well.
 But that’s not all.
 I also proved how international sanctions are punching businesses in the face here and here.
 Then there’s the warning published by Top Hedge Funds, predicting how the economy will crash.
 Really nice stuff, I recommend you to read it.
 But wait, there’s MORE!
 Didn’t you know that The European Central Bank has over 4 TRILLION EUROS in toxic debt?
-And this is just one bank (for perspective, the GDP of the US is 4 TRILLION dollars).
+And this is just one bank (for perspective, the GDP of the US is 4 TRILLION dollars without considering money borrowed by the American government).
 How many banks have toxic debt in the world?
 Well, I’ll let you check that out.
 Yes, yes, 2008 was just fourplay.
 So…great!
 There’s a very entertaining domino effect coming our way.
 Now, with so many reality-checks available at the cost of a click, this article below shouldn’t be a surprise anymore.
 There’s only one question left: who’s next?

 HEADLINE: The App That Lets A. Huffington and Richard Branson Pick Your Reads

 PUBLISHER: The Drum